About Robin Nuttall

 Robin with Zipper,the dog who inspired Barn Hunt, his neice Prada, and doberman Cala.
-Others have since come, but these dogs were there at the start..
-Photo © Debbie Christoff, Pawsitive Impressions |
+Others have since come and gone, but these dogs were the foundation of the sport.
+Photo © Debbie Christoff, Pawsitive Impressions, 2011

 I bought my first Doberman before I graduated in 1982.
 I got lucky and the first dog training class I ever signed up for was taught by a man who showed his own dobermans in conformation and obedience.
 I ended up putting my first obedience title ever on a dog in 1984.
 Mentored first by the Doberman trainer then later by a local show-breeder of springer spaniels, I ventured into the dog sport world.

-In the intervening years, I have trained and shown dogs in conformation, obedience, rally, agility, dock diving, lure coursing/Fast CAT, Scent Work, Earthdog, and schutzhund/IPO.
+In the intervening years, I have trained and shown dogs in conformation, obedience, rally, agility, tracking, dock diving, lure coursing/Fast CAT, Scent Work, Earthdog, and schutzhund/IPO.
 And of course, Barn Hunt.
 Zipper was the first Min Pin in the U.S. with a Junior, Senior, and Master Earthdog title.

-I have competed in AKC, UKC, NADAC, ASCA, AWTA, Ultimate Air, UDC, and more..
+I have competed in AKC, UKC, NADAC, ASCA, AWTA, Ultimate Air, UDC, and more.

 In 2006 I was given my first Min Pin by noted breeders Pam Campbell Dziuk and Eddie Dziuk.
 That dog was Zipper, the dog who inspired Barn Hunt.

-In creating Barn Hunt, I tried my best to use wisely my experiences competing in many different organizations and sports as well as my general knowledge of the dog world.
-By picking what I liked about various organizations and sports and discarding aspects I didn't care for, I worked to put a sport together that would have wide appeal to a number of different people at all levels of experience.
+In creating Barn Hunt, I tried my best to use my experiences competing in many different organizations and sports as well as my general knowledge of the dog world.
+By picking what I liked about various organizations and sports and discarding aspects I didn't care for, I worked to put a sport together that would have wide appeal to a number of different people and dogs at all levels of experience.